ago-debug/stargem-gae/replit.md

 - [ ] Google Sheets integration with custom column mapping for data migration

 ## Recent Changes
+- **2024-10-27**: Studios Management & Course Extensions
+  - **Studios/Sale module**: Complete CRUD implementation for studio/room management
+    - New database table `studios` with fields: name, floor, operatingDays, openTime, closeTime, capacity, equipment
+    - Full API endpoints at `/api/studios` (GET, POST, PATCH, DELETE)
+    - New frontend page at `/studios` with react-hook-form integration for creating and managing studios
+  - **Course schema extensions**: Added support for SKU and multiple instructors
+    - New `sku` field in courses table for unique course identifiers (nullable varchar)
+    - New `studioId` field linking courses to specific studios/rooms
+    - New `secondaryInstructor1Id` and `secondaryInstructor2Id` fields for supporting 3 instructors per course (1 primary + 2 secondary)
+  - **Enhanced course form**: Updated courses form to collect all new fields
+    - SKU input field with placeholder format "2526-NEMBRI-LUN-15"
+    - Studio selector dropdown with all available studios
+    - Three instructor selectors (Principale, Secondario 1, Secondario 2) with optional secondary instructors
+  - **Routing fix**: Changed sidebar navigation from `<a href>` to Wouter's `<Link>` component to eliminate 404 errors and full page reloads
+  - **Database migration**: Successfully pushed schema changes to production database with new course fields

 - **2024-10-27**: Client Categorization & Enhanced Enrollment UI
   - **Terminology update**: Changed "Iscritti" to "Clienti/Anagrafiche" throughout the application
   - **Hierarchical client categories**: New database table `client_categories` with parent/child support for unlimited nesting